In Varanasi village adopted by Prime Minister Modi, people went hungry during the lockdown

 But what about those who could not be enrolled?
 What about the April 17 announcement of the universalisation of the public distribution system?

 “At the ration shops, we can only distribute ration to those who have ration cards, since we use e-POS machines [point of sale machines that authenticate users using Aadhaar],” Varshney said.
-He claimed the April 17 announcement was followed by a government order that clarified that those without ration cards would not get grains at the ration shop, but would be separately identified by village and ward level representatives and given food kits.
+He claimed the April 17 announcement was subsequently followed by a government order that clarified that those without ration cards would not be given grains at the ration shop, instead they would be identified by village and ward level representatives and given food kits.

 “But the media did not wait for the government order and created a hype which sent the public running around,” he said.
 “I blame the media for creating this confusion.”